-The Contractor continues work at project bridges including installation of drilled shafts, columns, caps, and abutments at numerous bridge locations across the project.
+The Contractor continues work at project bridges including installation of drilled shafts, footings, columns, caps, and abutments at numerous bridge locations across the project.
+In addition, Mechanically Stabilized Earth (MSE) walls are being constructed at the abutments for the Davis Branch Tribuary bridge and the FM 849 underpass.